Category: Anxiety

 6. Talk About Your Problems

-Finally, if you are having trouble getting to sleep, waking through the night or unable to get back to sleep, it’s possible that it has more to do with what is on your mind than the very long daylight hours of a Swedish summer.
+Finally, if you are having trouble getting to sleep, waking through the night, unable to get back to sleep or just seeking to have better sleep, it’s possible that it has more to do with what is on your mind than the very long daylight hours of a Swedish summer.
 It can be a difficult step to take, but talking about your concerns can be an effective way to get a better night’s sleep, particularly if it leads to working out a way to resolve particular issues.
-I’ve tried to make it easier for people to meet with me by offering online consultations over webcam or phone but it is also possible to write to me via email and receive a reply, if you need and prefer the time to get your thoughts together.
+I’ve made it easier for people to meet with me by offering online consultations over webcam or phone .

 Contact me for appointment times or my fee schedule.
 And please share this post with others on Facebook or through Twitter if you found it helpful.